Learn how to how to stop overthinking after being cheated on by your cheating husband or cheating wife.

 Here are 7 suggestions to calm the raging thoughts and feelings that are flooding you:

 However, it needn’t be that way.
 You have choices in how you think about what has happened.
 You are more than any problem you are currently experiencing — including the problem of having been betrayed by your partner.

 Take a step back, and you will realize that there are many things in your life that are good.
 You are more than this overbearing challenge of dealing with infidelity.
 For example, perhaps you have amazing children, you have a good job, your life includes many opportunities to help others, you have your faith, you have friends, and your life includes many opportunities for change and growth.

-And there are also times not to think about infidelity.
+As there are times to think about the affair and what happened and discuss it with your partner, there are also times NOT to think about infidelity.
 Your thoughts about this relationship crisis need to be contained.
 It should not flood your life with worry, anger, and guilt.

 You are entitled to be happy — and you should be.
 Don’t allow yourself to stay in a perpetual ‘bad mood.’